-The said lessees may enter after notice.
+The said lessee may enter after notice.

-48 The said lessees may for the purpose merely of surveying and taking levels, after giving not less than Twenty-four hours' nor more than Seven days' notice to the first lessee, enter upon any land of the first lessee which may be comprised in the said lease without the A.D.
-1891. previous consent of any person.
+48 The said lessees may, for the purpose merely of surveying and taking levels, after giving not less than Twenty-four hours' nor more than Seven days' notice to the first lessee, enter upon any land of the first lessee which may be comprised in the said lease without the previous consent of any person.